 Buying a used car in Dubai

 There are plenty of used, or “pre-owned”, dealerships in Dubai, and many offer the same sort of service warranty, insurance and help with financing and registration that accompanies new car purchases.
-These benefits do of course come with a price – usually a premium of around 5,000 to 10,000 DHS.
+These benefits do of course come with a price.

-Alternatively, Dubai even has auction houses, like Al Awir, where expats can bid for their buy.
+Alternatively, Dubai has auction houses where expats can bid for their buy.
 A bonus of purchasing a car from an auction house is that all cars will have undergone a vehicle check and it is possible to register the vehicle there.
 However, on the negative side, there is no warranty included in the price.